 • Peer Interaction: Encouraging interactions with other young carers creates a valuable support network.
 Sharing experiences, challenges, and coping strategies with peers who understand their situation can be immensely empowering.

 • Counselling Services: Mental health support is a cornerstone of care for young carers.
-Having professional counselling readily available helps address the specific mental health needs that arise from their unique responsibilities.
+Having professional counseling readily available helps address the specific mental health needs that arise from their unique responsibilities.
 It’s a lifeline for their well-being.

 How Do You Recognize a Young Carer?